switchspan/blog-hugo/content/post/diy.md

 +++
 date = "2012-11-18"
-title = "diy"
+title = "DIY"
-description = "DIY can be a good experience." tags = [ "automobile", "mechanic" ] categories = [
+description = "DIY can be a good experience" tags = [ "automobile", "mechanic" ] categories = [
   "miscellaneous"